 Recommendations to UK:

-- Reconsider its role in the European Union and the readiness to participate as a full-fledged member with no opt-outs and rebates or alternatively a Neighbour with the right to support certain EU policies for the right to partake in them (education and science, energy transportation, emissions trading, etc.)
+- Reconsider its role in the European Union and the readiness to participate as a full-fledged member with no opt-outs and rebates or alternatively a move towards a neighbour status the right to financially support shared EU policies in exchange to participation and observation status (education and science, energy transportation, emissions trading, etc.).

 Recommendations to Bulgaria: